Bondi Beach Cultural Landscape

-The Bondi Beach Cultural Landscape is a heritage-listed former Turkish baths, pavilion with dressing cubicles, dining rooms, sunbaking, shops and ballroom and now art gallery, pavilion, theatre and open air cinema located at Queen Elizabeth Drive, Bondi Beach, Waverley Municipality, Sydney, New South Wales, Australia.
+The Bondi Beach Cultural Landscape is a heritage-listed former Turkish baths, pavilion with dressing cubicles, dining rooms, sunbaking, shops and ballroom and now art gallery, pavilion, theatre and open air cinema located at Queen Elizabeth Drive, Bondi Beach, Sydney, Australia.
 The pavilion was designed by Robertson and Marks, with Leith C. McCredie the architect.
 The Bondi Surf Life Savers' Club, erected c.
 1934, was designed by Ross & Rowe.
 The Bondi Pavilion was designed by John Howie & Sons.
 The cultural landscape includes the beach itself, Bondi Surf Pavilion, Bondi Park and Bondi Surf Life Saving Club and the North Bondi Surf Club.
 The landscape was added to the New South Wales State Heritage Register on 23 May 2008.